Candid-Moe/Zorth/README.md

 This repository contains:

-- prod/zorth.bin and prod/forth.fs, the two files needed to run Forth or make your own os_with_romdisk.img
+- prod/zorth.bin, the file needed to run Forth or make your own os_with_romdisk.img
 - prod/os_with_romdisk.img, for running on the real hardware.
 - assembler source files if you have interest in it.

+## Status ##

+This project is in beta.
+It runs in my machine, but needs users to fully test it.

 ## How to run it in the emulator ##

-You only need the files `prod/zorth.bin` and `prod/forth.fs`.
+You only need the file `prod/zorth.bin`.

-In the emulator, type `cd h:/` and then select the PC directory where you copied the files.
+In the emulator, type `cd h:/` and then select the PC directory where you copied the file.
 Now you have access to your PC directory from the emulador.

 In the emulator, type `exec zorth.bin` and voila!